Q3 Web Site Evaluation

 Go to Quest 4

-Would you like learn more about evaluating web content?
+Would you like learning more about evaluating web content?

 Here are several resources to check out.